ibm-cloud-docs/log-analysis/devops/control_usage.md

 # Controlling data usage
 {: #control_usage}

-In {{site.data.keyword.la_full_notm}}, you can control the data that is collected and available for analysis through a LogDNA instance.
+In {{site.data.keyword.la_full_notm}}, you can control the data that is collected and available for analysis through a logging instance.
 You can define exclusion rules in the UI that apply to data collected in that instance.
 You can also configure logging agents and customize them to collect and forward specific log data.
-In addition, you can define an alert that is triggered when the data usage threshold that you define for that LogDNA instance is reached.
+In addition, you can define an alert that is triggered when the data usage threshold that you define for that logging instance is reached.
 {:shortdesc}